fractalscape13/Tap-Room/README.md

 Navigate to desktop or other directory and clone the repository by typing:
   * git clone https://github.com/fractalscape13/TapRoom
-Navigate into project directory by typing:
-  * cd taproom

 In the project directory, you can run: